EllisOllier/EllisOllier/README.md

 - 👀 I’m interested in becoming a full stack developer.
 - 🌱 I'm currently learning NextJS and Expo
 - 👨‍💻 I'm currently studying Software Engineering (BSc Hons).
-- 📫 You can reach me on here by creating an issues on the project you are interested in.
+- 📫 You can reach me on discord @ellis.dev.

 <!---
 EllisOllier/EllisOllier is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.